iamneowise/BookStore-Application-Angular/README.md

 # iamneo | Ecommerce | BookHub | Angular-Springboot-Fullstack-App

-**Neo Book Store**

 **Objective:**

-Neo Book Store is an online application to be built as a product that can be catering to various customers who requires purchasing books.
+BookHub is an online application to be built as a product that can be catering to various customers who requires purchasing books.

 **Users of the System:**